cisagov/cset/.github/ISSUE_TEMPLATE/feature.md

 ---

-name: "\U0001F680 Feature Proposal"
+name: 🚀 Feature Proposal
 about: Submit a proposal for a new feature
-title: ''
-labels: ''
-assignees: ''

 ---

 ## 🚀 Feature Proposal